segmentio/segment-docs/src/getting-started/03-planning-full-install.md

 ## Plan your Track events

-After you’ve documented your [event naming and collection standards](https://segment.com/docs/protocols/data-quality/whats-a-tracking-plan/#formalize-your-naming-and-collection-standards) it’s time to add events to your tracking plan.

-We recommend starting with fewer events that are directly tied to one of your [business objectives](https://segment.com/docs/protocols/data-quality/whats-a-tracking-plan/#define-business-objectives).
-This focused effort helps avoid a situation where you become overwhelmed by endless number of possible actions to track.
-As you get more comfortable, you can add more events to your tracking plan that can answer peripheral questions.
+We recommend starting with fewer events that are directly tied to one of your [business objectives](/docs/protocols/data-quality/whats-a-tracking-plan/#define-business-objectives), to help avoid becoming overwhelmed by endless number of possible actions to track.
+As you get more comfortable, you can add more events to your tracking plan that can answer more specialized questions.

 At Segment, we started out tracking these events: